hidden-lynx/gemini_chat_api_interface/README.md

 ## Features

 - Send messages to an AI and receive responses in real-time.
-- Regenerate the last prompt to explore different responses.
-- Edit the last prompt for corrections or clarifications.
 - Markdown support for text formatting in the chat interface.
 - Chat history saved in a JSON file with a unique name at the end of each session.